 WIC serves pregnant, postpartum, or breastfeeding women and children under 5 years old.
 Dads, grandparents, foster parents, or other guardians may apply for WIC for their children.

-Portland placed portable toilets & hand washing stations at as many as 44 sites across the city for people who don't have regular access to bathrooms.
-Soon they will open 64 park bathrooms.
+Portland placed portable toilets & hand washing stations at over 40 sites across the city for people who don't have regular access to bathrooms.
 The need for access becomes even more critical as public spaces close their doors.
 Check out an interactive map of the sites.
-We will update this information when the city releases a list of the 64 park bathrooms.

-Find help for students at Portland State University, including food pantry hours, emergency funds, and other campus resources: https://docs.google.com/document/d/1m9Nm5dUpazPHuBjcgBGMC2OTW6O0DLKjf0Ydc7tqd7A/edit
+Student Campus Resources: Find help for students at Portland State University, including food pantry hours, emergency funds, and other campus resources.

 The Hope Center at Temple University has created a guide for colleges and universities to help address the needs of students, including information on supporting students experiencing hunger, homelessness, or financial crisis.
 Download the guide here.